ANgit1312/real_map_pathfinding/Readme.md

 ---

 ### 📝 *Implementation Highlights*
-✅ Extracted *real map data* for Connaught Place, Delhi using OSMnx
+✅ Extracted *real map data* for Seoul using OSMnx
 ✅ Created a custom RoadGraph class to store nodes (lat, lon) and weighted edges
 ✅ Implemented BFS, Dijkstra, and A* from scratch
 ✅ Used *Haversine formula* for heuristic distance in A*
-✅ Visualised computed paths using Folium with:
-- *Blue path line*
-- *Green marker* for source
-- *Red marker* for destination

 ---